thabala-cloud/docs/docs/admin-console/security/oauth2-github.md

 The `client_id` and `client_secret` values are automatically encrypted and identified by the `enc/` prefix.
-Based on your security requirements if you don't like the auto encrypted values in the YAML files then you can use secure variables which are replaced to the actual values at runtime.
+Based on your security requirements if you don't like the auto encrypted values in the YAML files then you can use secure variables which are replaced with the actual values at runtime.
 Using this method you do not need to keep encrypted secrets in YAML files and in your version control system.

 :::